fishblish/ReViA/README.md

 In directory *data* are located example files, which can be used while running scripts.
 This directory does not contain .vcf file with variants *Symfonia_all.hard_filtered.selected.vcf.gz*, which was used to obtain results presented in *output* directory.

+Having GATK and ANNOVAR programs is necessary to run scripts.

 Directory *output* contains example results.
 They was obtained by running code with following inputs and default parameters:
 - input_vcf = Symfonia_all.hard_filtered.selected.vcf.gz,
 - promoter_regions = brain_promoters_active.bed